ambionics/phpggc/README.md

 Pull requests are more than welcome.
 Please follow these simple guidelines:

-- Error-free payloads are prefered, as some websites exit abruptly even with E_NOTICE errors
 - `__destruct()` is always the best vector
 - Specify at least the version of the library you've built the payload on
 - Refrain from using references unless it is necessary or drastically reduces the size of the payload.
 If the payload is modified by hand afterwards, this might cause problems.